 Tying the FCB pin to ground will force continuous current operation.
 This is the least efficient operating mode, but may be desirable in certain applications.
 The output can source or sink current in this mode.
-When sinking current while in forced continuous operation, current will be forced back into the main power supply potentially boosting the input supply to dangerous voltage levels-BEWARE!
+When sinking current while in forced continuous operation, current will be forced back into the main power supply.